ZertoPublic/ZertoApiWrapper/docs/Get-ZASiteTopology.md

 ## SYNOPSIS

-Retrieves a collection of Sites topology information structures for all the available user’s sites, including disabled and non-transmitting due to lack of a transmitter (older ZVR versions).
+Retrieves a collection of Sites topology information structures for all the available user's sites, including disabled and non-transmitting due to lack of a transmitter (older ZVR versions).

 ## SYNTAX